knosan/ml-record-extension/README.md

 - integer substraction
 - floats
 - strings
-- records (to be added to parser)
+- records
-- projection of record fields (to be added to parser)
+- projection of record fields
-- record extension (to be added to parser)
+- record extension
-- default records (to be added to parser)
+- default records

 ## Commands
 1. To compile the parser and interpreter use the command